saadshafiq15/FirebaseProject/README.md

 their Google accounts.
 2) **Realtime Database**: Learn database fundamentals and integrate Firebase's NoSQL database into your project.
-3) **Application Deployment**: Deploy your application with GitHub Pages so the world can see it
+3) **Application Deployment**: Deploy application with GitHub Pages so the world can see it

 ## Prerequisites 📄

-In order to effectively complete this project please ensure you have the following prerequisites:
+Prerequisites needed:
 1) Git Installed ✅
 2) GitHub account ✅
 3) Visual Studio Code (VS) Installed ✅